rafaelthz/expert-notes/README.md

 - audio concatenation
 - editing flow

-Speech Recognition is working in portuguese audios and only works on some [browsers](developer.mozilla.org/en-us/docs/web/api/speechrecognition)
+Obs: Speech Recognition is working in portuguese audios and only works on some [browsers](developer.mozilla.org/en-us/docs/web/api/speechrecognition)

 <br>